darena-solutions/bluebuttonpro-public/docs/source/meldrx/introduction.md

 The platform is suitable for use by healthcare organizations for managing their patient data.
 Applications may be built on top of the platform to further enhance its utility.

+At a high level, MeldRx consists of the following components
+1. **Data Vault** A Data Vault for storing healthcare data.
+The Data Vault can store both structured and binary data.
+2. **Identity Management** A complete identity and access management system.
+Administrators, clinicians, and patients can register accounts within the system and access can be controlled accordingly.
+3. **APIs** The entire system may be accessed through a comprehensive set of APIs.
+4. **Apps** Apps can be built on top of MeldRx to further enhance the system and widen its capabilities.

 ## Who Uses MeldRx?

 ### Health Systems